Some Thoughts on Conservation and Preservation

 All of our breeding pens are assembled to produce pure bred and pure breeding offspring that are as close to the Standard as possible.
 Some of the Dorking varieties, like Coloreds, Golden Greys, and Slate Reds will always produce off colors, simply due to the genetics involved.
 This is not something that should be avoided, rather it is a tool to be utilized and celebrated.
 Many of the old historic varieties throw the Standard versions such as Red, White or Silver Grey, which of course can be shown in their respective classes.
 For example, you can have a breeding of all pure Colored Dorkings but their offspring will consist of Dark Reds and Dark Greys as well.
 These two versions are necessary to produce proper colored Coloreds.
 Whenever possible, I compose breeding pens to produce the most offspring of that color as possible.

 Heirloom “Ohio Calico” corn stubble.
-Although the birds’ primary feed is a well balanced pelleted ration, I grow field corn, greens, sorghum, squacs, and various other ‘treats’ for the flocks.
+Although the birds’ primary feed is a well balanced pelleted ration, I grow field corn, greens, sorghum, squashes, and various other ‘treats’ for the flocks.
 This helps to scratch my gardening itch as well.